armadaproject/armada/docs/design/jobservice/job-service.md

 ## Proposed Change
 ### Notes
 - Add an optional caching API and service to Armada
-- Caches job_id:job_status relationship for subscribed (queue,job_set) tuples
+- Caches job_id:(job_status, message) relationship for subscribed (queue,job_set) tuples
-  - Is there other information this cache might need?
-- Probably written in go for performance and to reuse code from armadactl
+- Service is written in Go for performance and to reuse code from armadactl
 - Must not need to run N armada cache services for N Airflow DAGs
   - Run alongside of Armada cluster
     - Upside: It just works as part of a documented deployment of armada.